Nico Hoerner Player Props: Cubs vs. Cardinals

-Nico Hoerner -- 0-for-3 in his last game -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Jack Flaherty on the mound, on July 21 at 2:20 PM ET.
+Nico Hoerner -- .190 average over his past 10 games -- will be in action for the Chicago Cubs versus the St. Louis Cardinals, with Miles Mikolas on the hill, on July 22 at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-3) against the Cardinals.

 Nico Hoerner Game Info & Props vs. the Cardinals